-Box 4-Employee social security tax withheld.-Show the total employee social security tax (not your share) withheld or paid by you for the employee.
-The amount shown should not exceed \$3,757.20.
-Include only taxes withheld for 1994 wages.
+Box 4-Social security tax withheld.-Show the total employee social security tax (not your share) withheld or paid by you for the employee.
+The amount shown should not exceed \$3,794.40 (\$61,200 × 6.2%).
+Include only taxes withheld for 1995 wages.

-Box 5-Medicare wages and tips.-The wages and tips subject to Medicare tax are the same as those subject to social security tax (boxes 3 and 7), except that there is no wage base limit for Medicare tax.
+Box 5-Medicare wages and tips.- The wages and tips subject to Medicare tax are the same as those subject to social security tax (boxes 3 and 7), except that there is no wage base limit for Medicare tax.
 Enter the total Medicare wages and tips in box 5.
 Be sure to enter tips the employee reported even if you did not have enough employee funds to collect the Medicare tax for those tips.
-Report in this box the amount of the cost of group-term life insurance coverage over \$50,000.00 that is taxable to former employees.
+If you paid your employee's share of taxes, see Employer Paid Taxes on page 3.
+Report in this box the amount of the cost of group-term life insurance coverage over \$50,000.00 that is taxable.
+See Group-Term Life Insurance on page 3.
 For reporting of accident and health insurance premiums paid by S corporations for 2% or more shareholder-employees, see box 3 instructions.

 If you are a Federal, state, or local agency with employees paying only the 1.45% Medicare tax, enter the Medicare wages in this box.
-See Government Employers on page 3.
+See Government Employers on page 4.

-The following is an example of how to report social security and Medicare wages in boxes 3 and 5.
+Example: The following is an example of how to report social security and Medicare wages in boxes 3 and 5.
 Assume you paid your employee \$140,000.00 in wages.
-The amount shown in box 3 (social security wages) should be 60600.00, but the amount shown in box 5 (Medicare wages and tips) should be 140000.00.
+The amount shown in box 3 (social security wages) should be 61200.00, but the amount shown in box 5 (Medicare wages and tips) should be 140000.00.
 There is no limit on the amount reported in box 5.
-If the amount of wages paid was \$60,600.00 or less, the amounts entered in boxes 3 and 5 would be the same.
+If the amount of wages paid was \$61,200.00 or less, the amounts entered in boxes 3 and 5 would be the same.

 Box 6-Medicare tax withheld.- Enter the total employee Medicare tax (not your share) withheld or paid by you for your employee.
-Include only taxes withheld for 1994 wages.
+Include only taxes withheld for 1995 wages.
 If you are a Federal, state, or local agency, with employees paying only the 1.45% Medicare tax, enter the Medicare tax in this box.

 Box 7-Social security tips.-Show the amount the employee reported even if you did not have enough employee funds to collect the social security tax for the tips.
-The total of boxes 3 and 7 should not be more than \$60,600.00 (the maximum social security wage base for 1994).
+The total of boxes 3 and 7 should not be more than \$61,200.00 (the maximum social security wage base for 1995).
 Report all tips in box 1 along with wages and other compensation.